-Among the most simplest generalizations of GR, there is a class of frameworks in which, besides the Hilbert-Einstein term, the additional degree of freedoms are minimally coupled to gravity.
-One of the most popular one is the so-called Einstein-Maxwell-dilaton (EMd) gravity where a scalar field (dilaton) is coupled to the kinetic term of a gauge $U(1)$ field.
-In addition to the kinetic term associated with the dilaton field, a self-interacting potential could be included.
-Historically speaking, the EMd gravity emerges as the bosonic sector of $SU(4)$ version of $N=4$ supergravity theory but it also appears in the low-energy limit of the heterotic string as an effective theory \cite{di1}, \cite{di2}.
-The recent interest in the black hole solutions within the EMd gravity relies on the fact that, besides the mass and charge parameter, the dilaton field adds a new charge to the theory.
-So the question is whether the dilaton field is radiated away from the black hole or if this global charge persists, evading the no-hair conjecture that states that a black is only characterized by its mass, charge and angular momentum \cite{book0}-\cite{book1}.
-This point is still debatable provided it depends on the way that the dilaton field is coupled to the gauge field along with the extremality character of the black hole \cite{nh1}.
+Among the most straightforward generalizations of GR, there is a class of frameworks in which, besides the Hilbert-Einstein term, the additional degree of freedoms are minimally coupled to gravity.
+One of the most popular ones is the so-called Einstein-Maxwell-dilaton (EMd) gravity, where a scalar field (dilaton) is coupled to the kinetic term of a gauge $U(1)$ field.
+A self-interacting potential could be included in addition to the kinetic term associated with the dilaton field.
+Historically speaking, the EMd gravity emerges as the bosonic sector of $SU(4)$ version of $N=4$ supergravity theory, but it also appears in the low-energy limit of the heterotic string as an effective field theory \cite{di1}, \cite{di2}.
+The recent interest in the black hole solutions within the EMd gravity relies on the fact that the dilaton field adds a new charge to the theory besides the mass and charge parameters.
+So the question is whether the dilaton field is radiated away from the black hole or if this global charge persists, evading the no-hair conjecture that states that the final state of a black is only characterized by its mass, charge, and angular momentum \cite{book0}-\cite{book1}.
+This point is still debatable, provided it depends on how the dilaton field is coupled to the gauge field along with the extremality character of the black hole \cite{nh1}.
 The violation of the no-hair conjecture has been explored in different setups.
-In the case of EM gravity plus a self-interacting scalar field, not coupled to the gauge field, a comparison between the shadow produced by a black hole with hair and the shadow of M87* obtained by the Event Horizon Telescope led to strong constraints on the breaking of the no-hair conjecture \cite{nh2}.
-Moreover, the possibility of observing in Nature hairy black holes in EMd framework was confronted with the waveform of gravitational waves generated by a binary system \cite{nh3}, \cite{nh4}.
-Similar results on the contribution of the gravitational waves signal within the PPN formalism for binary black holes in EMd gravity were reported in \cite{nh5}, \cite{nh6}.
+In the case of EM gravity plus a self-interacting scalar field, not coupled to the gauge field, a comparison between the shadow produced by a black hole with hair and the shadow of M87* obtained by the Event Horizon Telescope led to solid constraints on the breaking of the no-hair conjecture.\cite{nh2}.
+Moreover, the possibility of observing in Nature hairy black holes in the EMd framework was confronted with the waveform of gravitational waves generated by a binary system \cite{nh3}, \cite{nh4}.
+Similar results on the contribution of the gravitational waves signal within the PPN formalism for binary black holes in the EMd gravity were reported in Refs. \cite{nh5}, \cite{nh6}.